 The VR of today is no graphic design school project come to life.
 Software developers have teamed up with some of the most talented imaging specialists in order to provide users with interactive virtual worlds that appear startlingly realistic.
 Innovative designers have combined cutting edge graphics with high definition photography to provide depth and realism which was simply not possible in virtual reality headsets from the 90’s.

 In order to make becoming a virtual reality headset owner more simple, we have compiled a list of the 9 most buzz worthy headsets that are currently available or will be soon.
 Because new technologies must be able to represent a wider set of demographics than ever before, these headsets represent a wide variety of design elements and capabilities.
 Explore this list to decide which one truly is the best virtual reality headset on the market, and to simply see what’s out there and what’s going to be.
+If you like articles like this, we would also recommend to read: the best midi controller as well as the best roomba alternative.

 To begin let’s start with the one everyone seems to be talking about, the